Half-space Macdonald processes: Introduction

 \subsection{Acknowledgements}

+We are grateful to the anonymous referees for their valuable suggestions.
 A. B. was partially supported by the National Science Foundation grants DMS-1056390, DMS-1607901 and DMS-1664619 and by Fellowships of the Radcliffe Institute for Advanced Study and the Simons Foundation.
-I.C. was partially supported by the NSF grants DMS-1208998 and DMS-1664650, the Clay Mathematics Institute through a Clay Research Fellowship, the Poincar\'e Institute through the Poincar\'e chair, and the Packard Foundation through a Packard Fellowship for Science and Engineering.
+I.C. was partially supported by the NSF grants DMS-1208998, DMS-1664650 and DMS:1811143, the Clay Mathematics Institute through a Clay Research Fellowship, the Poincar\'e Institute through the Poincar\'e chair, and the Packard Foundation through a Packard Fellowship for Science and Engineering.
 G.B. was partially supported by the Packard Foundation through I.C.’s fellowship.